Thapunngaka: Description

 The wingspan of Thapunngaka was estimated by a comparison with related species.
 It would be between 5.83 to 9.47 m, based on an extrapolation from Anhanguera piscator and Tropeognathus mesembrinus respectively.
 The lower jaws more strongly resembled those of A. piscator, from which it was concluded that a span of 6 to 7 m was probable.

 Classification

-In its description, Thapunngaka was assigned within the subfamily Tropeognathinae of the family Anhangueridae, sister taxon to both Ferrodraco and Mythunga.
-The cladogram below shows a topology published by Richards and colleagues in 2021, which is based on a study by Borja Holgado and Rodrigo Pêgas in 2020:
+In its initial description, Thapunngaka was assigned within the subfamily Tropeognathinae of the family Anhangueridae, sister taxon to both Ferrodraco and Mythunga.
+The cladogram below shows a topology published by Richards and colleagues in 2021, which is based on a study by Borja Holgado and Rubi Pêgas in 2020: In 2023, a study by Timothy Richards and colleagues erected the clade Mythungini to contain Thapunngaka, Ferrodraco, and Mythunga.
+The cladogram below represents their results.

-In 2023, Richards et al. published a revised diagnosis of Thapunngaka where they also erected the clade Mythungini.
-The cladogram below has been reproduced from Richards et al., (2023).
-It shows the phylogenetic relationships between mythungins and other anhanguerids.

 In a 2025 phylogenetic analysis, Thapunngaka was instead recovered as the closest relative of Ornithocheirus.
 Pêgas suggested that Thapunngaka lacked many features found in Anhangueroidea, comprising the clade Targaryendraconia and the families Anhangueridae and Hamipteridae.
 The results by Pêgas (2025) are displayed in the cladogram below: